Feel Like You’re in a Snow Globe on These Scenic Train Rides

 Tadami Line

-Up in the remote mountains of Fukushima Prefecture, the JR East Japan Railway Company’s Tadami Line is particularly spectacular in the snow.
-Connecting Aizuwakamatsu Station in Aizuwakamatsu to Koide Station in Unonuma, the Tadami Line runs through 37 stations (though a section in the middle is temporarily replaced by bus service due to storm damage) and along the Tadami River.
+Connecting Aizu-wakamatsu in Fukushima prefecture to Koide in Niigata prefecture, JR East’s Tadami Line runs through 38 mountain stations and along the Tadami River and is particularly spectacular in the snow.
 In addition to the scenic train ride, you can also visit hot springs and go skiing or snowboarding.
-It takes a little bit of work to get to this remote part of Japan, but it can be done all by train.
-From Tokyo, you can take the Tohoku Shinkansen train to Koriyama Station and then connect to the Aizu-Wakamatsu Station via the JR Ban’etsu West Line.
-It’s best to purchase a Japan Rail Pass to cover all three trains to get there.
+It takes a little bit of work to get to this remote part of Honshu, Japan’s main island—about three hours north of Tokyo—but you can do it all by train.
+Take the Tohoku Shinkansen train from Kyoto to Koriyama Station and then connect to the Aizu-Wakamatsu Station via the JR Ban’etsu West Line.
+It’s best to purchase a Japan Rail East Pass (Tohoku Area) to cover all three trains to get there.

 Lyndsey Matthews covers travel gear, packing advice, and points and loyalty.